Amon-Ra St Brown

 $15M

-Same $15M net worth, but St. Brown got there in 2 years riding a contract extension wave while Tomlinson built his over 15+ years—one's a sprint, one's a marathon.
+Same $15M net worth, but St. Brown got there in 2 years while Tomlinson built it over a 15-year career—the NFL's wealth acceleration is getting ridiculous.

 Amon-Ra St Brown's Revenue